ursatile/css4eng/01-02-fundamentals-and-background.md

 One thing I want to mention while we're here: for as long as I've been developing websites, people have been talking about using tags like `strong` and `em` - instead of just making text bold or italic - because, in theory, something like screen reader software could emphasise those elements.
 Sounds like a good idea, right?
 And nobody's going to argue *against* that... but, unfortunately, it isn't actually true.
 Let's add a couple more paragraphs to our example page here - let's have one that's just a regular paragraph, our existing one that uses the `em` tag, and a third one that uses a `strong` tag.
 Now I'm going to open up the NVDA screen reader software, and listen to how it reads out that content:

 That's not a case *against* semantic markup - in fact, using well-structured markup is an excellent starting point when it comes to making web content accessible.
 But the example of em tags and screen readers is so widespread that I thought it was worth mentioning.

+## Review & Recap

+In this section, we've discussed why CSS is